-Your personal net worth is something that is very easy to calculate.
+It isn’t complicated to calculate your personal net worth.
+I’m going to show you how to do that.
 But what does net worth mean?
 And how do you use this information?
-Both are good questions.
+These are good questions.
 First let’s learn how to calculate your personal net worth.
-Then we’ll consider how to use it.
+Then we’ll consider how to use the term.

 What is your personal net worth?